 During the performance analysis of the developed Cache, we discovered that Intel DML does not utilize interrupt-based completion signaling (Section 2.3.1.3), but instead employs busy-waiting on the completion descriptor being updated.
-Given that this busy waiting incurs CPU cycles, waiting on task completion is deemed impractical, necessitating code modifications.
+Given that this busy waiting incurs CPU cycles, waiting on task completion is deemed impractical, necessitating code modifications, which we elaborate on below.
 We extended CacheData and Cache to incorporate support for weak waiting.
-By introducing a flag configurable in Cache, all instances of CacheData created via Cache::Access will check only once whether the DSA has completed processing Cache operation, and if not, return without updating the cachepointer.
+By introducing a flag configurable in Cache, all instances of CacheData created via Cache::Access will check only once whether the DSA has completed processing Cache operation, and if not, return without updating the cache-pointer.
 Consequently, calls to CacheData::GetDataLocation may return nullptr even after waiting, placing the responsibility on the user to access the data through its source location.
 For applications prioritizing latency, Cache::Access offers the option for weak access.
 When activated, the function returns only existing instances of CacheData, thereby avoiding work submission to the DSA if the address has not been previously cached or was flushed since the last access.
-Using these two options, we can avoid work submission and busy waiting where access latency is paramount.